mrismanaziz/Reforestation/README.md

-## Where does astronauts hangout after work?
-At the spacebar.
+## Where do young cows eat lunch?
+In the calf-ateria.